pauleveritt/pauleveritt.github.io/src/productive/about.rst

 - Recent version of git

-*Note: The examples are targeted at OS X, but everything works fine in Windows or Linux.*
+*Note: The examples are targeted at Windows, but everything works fine in OS X or Linux.*

 Objectives
 ==========